gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ## Stream Processing Pipeline — NiFi or Python

 Now that the raw messages are in Kafka and the JOLT transformation spec is defined, the next step is to wire the flattening into a running stream processing pipeline.
-The pipeline consumes records from `energy-monitoring.raw`, applies the JOLT shift transformation to promote the nested sensor values to the top level, serialises the result as Avro against the Schema Registry, and writes the flattened records to the `energy-monitoring` topic.
+The pipeline consumes records from `energy-monitoring.raw`, applies the JOLT shift transformation to promote the nested sensor values to the top level, serialises the result as Avro against the Schema Registry, and writes the flattened records to the `energy-monitoring.avro` topic.

 Two alternative implementations are provided — pick the one that fits your environment best: